CLASSIFICATION NO. 126

 The Sheriff's Office patrols County roads and rivers, investigates crimes, conducts search and rescue operations, provides courthouse security, serves civil process, and operates the County jail.
 The Sheriff's jurisdiction includes the unincorporated areas of the county and within the cities which contract for law enforcement services.

-The Corrections Lieutenant is responsible for the management or direction of activities and personnel in the Medical Section, Food Service Section, Maintenance Section and the Operations Sections of the County Jail facility.
+The Jail Lieutenant is responsible for the management or direction of activities and personnel in the Medical Section, Food Service Section, Maintenance Section and the Operations Sections of the County Jail facility.
 Incumbents review the work and performance of subordinates through daily reports, direct and indirect observation, inspections and conferences.

 Duties may include but are not limited to the following: